from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a char * to a buffer that the libcurl may store human readable error messages in on failures or problems.
-This may be more helpful than just the return code from curl_easy_perform(3) and related functions.
+Pass a char pointer to a buffer that libcurl may use to store human readable error messages on failures or problems.
+This may be more helpful than the single return code from curl_easy_perform(3) and related functions.
 The buffer must be at least CURL_ERROR_SIZE bytes big.

 You must keep the associated buffer available until libcurl no longer needs it.
-Failing to do so will cause very odd behavior or even crashes. libcurl will need it until you call curl_easy_cleanup(3) or you set the same option again to use a different pointer.
+Failing to do so might cause odd behavior or even crashes. libcurl might need it until you call curl_easy_cleanup(3) or you set the same option again to use a different pointer.

 Consider CURLOPT_VERBOSE(3) and CURLOPT_DEBUGFUNCTION(3) to better debug and trace why errors happen.